-Enter the no breakout command for an individual port or port range as shown in the following examples.
-However, for the restored 40 Gbps port configuration to take effect, you must also execute the write memory command and then use the reload command to update the unit's configuration.
+Enter the no breakout command for an individual port or port range.
+However, for the restored port configuration to take effect, you must also execute the write memory command and then use the reload command to update the unit's configuration.